You’re probably aware that there are far more styles and types of photography than just wedding, landscape and portrait.

 This style covers taking photos of everything from tea bags to T-shirts.

 Real estate photography takes place in and around properties that are for sale or lease.
-A photographer will take pictures of the outside of the building to represent and sell the site.
+A photographer will take pictures of the outside of the building, often using specialty lenses, to represent and sell the site.

 Real estate photographers also take shots of every interior room and space, styled to make the property attractive.